About Lisa Suennen

 October is National Breast Cancer Awareness Month in the U.S. and if you are a human being with breasts or a fan of same, be aware.
 About 226,000 new cases are diagnosed each year and nearly 40,000 women die of breast cancer annually.
 Just as a point of reference, about 32,000 Americans die in car accidents every year.

 And by the way, while men generally think of breast cancer as something their wives and mothers get, that is not always the case—men can get breast cancer too.
 The number of new cases is small (1% of breast cancers occur in men), but male breast cancer gets diagnosed about 2000 times per year and 400 men die each year from breast cancer.
 A close friend of my family, young and healthy (albeit with an unhealthy fascination with Bucky Badger), found out he had breast cancer earlier this year and had to go through the same miserable experience that so many women endure—surgery, chemo, the whole nine yards.
-Since he was one of the few men over 50 who hadn’t already lost his hair, he got stuck with that too.
+Since he was one of the few men over 50 who hadn’t already lost his hair, he… (read the rest)

 This story also ran in Xconomy on September 18, 2012